Rebel, the show—just like the character—comes with plenty of baggage.

 Well, except for those riding the Snowpiercer.

 Nearly seven years after it left the station, the train has never stopped moving.
 It can’t.
 The train is all that’s left of humanity—of, in fact, life itself.
-The creation of a reclusive tycoon named Mr. Wilford, the Snowpiercer is a rail-bound ark and on-the-move social experiment—1,001 cars filled with society’s former elite (who take up most of the space) and the downtrodden (who live in the train’s slum-like tail).
+The creation of a reclusive tycoon named Mr. Wilford, the Snowpiercer is a rail-bound ark and on-the-move social experiment—now 994 cars filled with society’s former elite and the downtrodden.

 TNT’s Snowpiercer has a long lineage.
 It was first conceived by Jacques Lob and Jean-Marc Rochette for the graphic novel “Le Transperceneige” in the early 1980s.
 (More graphic novels followed.)
 In 2013, South Korean director Bon Joon-ho (who, you might recall, directed a little Oscar-winning movie called Parasite) took that first book and made a movie out of it.